Towards high-precision inspiral gravitational waveforms from binary neutron star mergers in numerical relativity: Fourth-order accurate finite-volume Riemann solver

 Their methodology is summarized as follows.
 As a first step, we construct a fourth-order accurate point-wise conserved variable from the volume-averaged conserved variable by \begin{widetext}

 \end{widetext} where we introduce a shock detector, $\theta_c$, which is reduced to zero at the discontinuity to suppress undesired oscillations.
 For a smooth profile, $\theta_c=1$.

 As a second step, we perform a primitive recovery for the fourth-order accurate point-wise conserved variable, $Q^\text{PW}$, to obtain the fourth-order accurate point-wise primitive variable, $P^\text{PW}$.
 Because the primitive recovery is done for the point-wise variable, it maintains the fourth-order accuracy.
+We should note that Eq.~(\ref{eq:FVtoPW}) cannot be applied to the point-wise primitive variable to maintain consistency between the point-wise conserved and primitive variables.

 As a third step, we apply a higher-order reconstruction scheme to the fourth-order accurate point-wise primitive variable, $P^\text{PW}$, to obtain a left and right state at the cell interface, $P^\text{PW}_{L/R}$, and feed them to a Riemann solver to calculate a numerical flux.
 Again, the cell reconstruction for the point-wise variable maintains the fourth-order accuracy as long as the cell reconstruction accuracy is higher than fourth order.